SpecCRA/vlads_data_project/README.md

  	* Address overlapping conflicts
  	* prelim method: give it to the player who played more minutes
  	* he is going to be the one that is most interesting to a general audience

+# Update (11-18-20)

+* Planned out shot chart information
+* Shot chart to do:
+    * Get a list of players in a specific game
+    * Loop through the list to get each player's shots
+    * Parse by the two bin filters (court side, zones)

 # Scraper result